Dunmanway killings: Responsibility

 Hart writes that the term informer was used as a form of "generic abuse" and found "no evidence whatsoever" that they had been active in opposing the IRA.
 Meehan writes that the killings were not "motivated by either land agitation or by sectarian considerations".
 Rev. Murphy agrees, citing a British document, A Record of the Rebellion in Ireland in 1920–1921.
 Meehan and Rev. Murphy conclude "the IRA killings in the Bandon area were motivated by political and not sectarian considerations.
 Possibly, military considerations, rather than political, would have been a more fitting way to describe the reason for the IRA response to those who informed." because:[T]he truth was that, as British intelligence officers recognised in the south, the Protestants and those who supported the [UK] Government rarely gave much information because, except by chance, they had not got it to give.
-An exception to this was in the Bandon area where there were many Protestant farmers who gave information.
+An exception to this was in the Bandon area where many Protestant farmers gave information.
 Although the Intelligence Officer of the area was exceptionally experienced and although the troops were most active it proved almost impossible to protect those brave men, many of whom were murdered while almost all the remainder suffered grave material loss.

-Most recently, historian John Regan, in his paper, The Bandon Valley Massacre Revisited, argued that the killings might be best understood in light of purported IRA fears that the British were planning a reoccupation of the south of Ireland and was a preemptive move against people believed to have been informers.
+Historian John Regan, in his paper, The Bandon Valley Massacre Revisited, argued that the killings might be best understood in light of purported IRA fears that the British were planning a reoccupation of the south of Ireland and was a preemptive move against people believed to have been informers.
 Regan argued that the selective use of evidence by Peter Hart in an attempt to emphasize a sectarian dimension to the killings highlights a wider problem in the politicization of Irish history.

 TV programme on RTÉ

 Cork's Bloody Secret, shown on RTÉ on 5 October 2009, dealt with the Dunmanway killings.
-The programme was produced by Sean O Mealoid, and included interviews with two descendants of two of the Protestant victims.
+The programme was produced by Sean O Mealoid, and included interviews with two descendants of two of the Protestants executed.
 It included a dialogue between two local historians, Donald Woods and Colum Cronin, and featured Prof. John A. Murphy and Eoghan Harris (who later debated the issue in the Irish Times), alongside UCC historian Andy Bielenberg.